ChimeraZen/zenapps/README.md

 ---

 ## ChangeLog
+### v1.5.4
+* Minor updates to styles
+* Adjustment to text in Programs
+* Added Contact component-page to FrontPage

 ### v1.5.3
 * Corrected errors with unnecessary imports
 * Corrected missing connection for sidebar to slide off screen